Answers to Some Frequently Asked Questions

 When will I find out if my child is accepted?

-Acceptance letters are generally mailed after the beginning of the new year.
+Acceptance notification is generally sent after the beginning of the new year.

 Do you offer extended-day programs?

 Yes!
-BNS offers Lunch Bunch on Monday through Friday from 12:00 pm - 2:30 pm.
-For more details, please see our Lunch Bunch page.
+BNS offers early drop off (Early Mornings at BNS) and Lunch Bunch on Monday through Friday from 12:00 pm - 2:30 pm.
+For more details, please see our Extended Day Programs page.

 Do you offer summer camp?